CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 This is a non-blocking command similar to `sbatch`.

 HyperQueue is not limited to running a single execution per submission.
-Using the `--array 1-N` flag we can start a program *N* times similar to how slurm array jobs work.
+Using the `--array 1-N` flag we can start a program *N* times similar to how Slurm array jobs work.

 ```bash
 hq submit --array 1-10 --cpus <n> <COMMAND>